Healthy String of Hearts (Ceropegia woodii) in bright indirect, also known as String of Hearts

 Tips

 The aerial tubers along stems are ready-made propagation material.
-Spring and summer are best times.
+A practical check: spring and summer are best times.

 Use the App Alongside This Care Guide